 What is my housing allowance and when should I plan to move in?

-Access the Cost of Attendance webpage to help you plan your housing budget.
-Note that the housing budget included in the Cost of Attendance assumes you will be living with at least one roommate, and we have a Roommate Referral Program to assist you in finding a roommate.
+Visit the Cost of Attendance webpage to help you plan your housing budget.
+Note that the housing budget included in the Cost of Attendance is a 9-month figure and assumes you will be living with at least one roommate, and we have a Roommate Referral Program to assist you in finding a roommate.
 Securing a lease that begins on August 1 will give you time to get settled prior to Orientation in mid-August.
 Please review our Housing Guide and Tips for Renters.

 Do I need to file FAFSA for new loans every year?
 What if I plan to take law classes over the summer?